Syria: Literature

 The literature of Syria has contributed to Arabic literature and has a proud tradition of oral and written poetry.
 Syrian writers, many of whom migrated to Egypt, played a crucial role in the nahda or Arab literary and cultural revival of the 19th century.
 Prominent contemporary Syrian writers include, among others, Adonis, Muhammad Maghout, Haidar Haidar, Ghada al-Samman, Nizar Qabbani and Zakariyya Tamer.

-Ba'ath Party rule, since the 1966 coup, has brought about renewed censorship.
+Ba'ath Party rule has brought about renewed censorship.
 In this context, the genre of the historical novel, spearheaded by Nabil Sulayman, Fawwaz Haddad, Khyri al-Dhahabi and Nihad Siris, is sometimes used as a means of expressing dissent, critiquing the present through a depiction of the past.
 Syrian folk narrative, as a subgenre of historical fiction, is imbued with magical realism, and is also used as a means of veiled criticism of the present.
 Salim Barakat, a Syrian émigré living in Sweden, is one of the leading figures of the genre.
 Contemporary Syrian literature also encompasses science fiction and futuristic utopiae (Nuhad Sharif, Talib Umran), which may also serve as media of dissent.